chjackson/survextrap/README.md

 * Bayesian multiparameter evidence synthesis is used to jointly model all sources of data and judgements

 * An M-spline is used to represent how the hazard changes through time.
 The Bayesian fitting method automatically chooses the optimal level of smoothness and flexibility.
-Spline "knots" should span the period covered by the data, and any period where there is a chance that hazard may vary.
+Spline "knots" should span the period covered by the data, and any period where there is a chance that the hazard may vary.

 * A proportional hazards model is used to describe the relation of survival to predictors.